Master of Science in Mathematics

 Advancement to Candidacy

 All Master's students prior to the beginning of the final quarter of enrollment must be advanced to candidacy for the degree.
 An application for Advancement to Candidacy must be completed by the student and submitted for approval by the department.
-The approved application must be submitted to the Office of Graduate Studies at least 30 days before the opening of the quarter in which the degree is expected.
+The approved application must be submitted to the Office of Graduate Studies at least 30 days before the opening of the quarter in which the degree is expected (refer to the advancement deadlines).
 If the candidate is not advanced before the beginning of the quarter in which all requirements are completed, the degree will not be conferred until the end of the following quarter.
 Deadlines for submission of the Application for Advancement to Candidacy are published on the Graduate Divisions WEBSITE, where filing fees and deadlines may also be found.